 - 2 tbsp raw cacao powder

 - 1 pinch sea or rock salt (I used Himalayan pink)

 - 3 tbsp water - more may be needed

 - Soak the cashew nuts in water overnight.
 Drain and rinse thoroughly.

-- Throw everything into a high speed blender and blitz until silky smooth.
+- Throw the nuts along with all the other ingredients into a high speed blender and blitz until silky smooth.

 - Scrape down the sides as needed and add more water if the mixture is too thick.

 - Scrape into a jar and keep in the fridge until needed.